bibrakc/CCA-Simulator/README.md

 # CCA-Simulator
-Event level simulator for [Continuum Computer Architecture (CCA)](https://superfri.org/index.php/superfri/article/view/188) class of designs
+Event-level simulator for [Continuum Computer Architecture (CCA)](https://superfri.org/index.php/superfri/article/view/188) class of designs.

 ## Summary
 The CCA Simulator enables exploring design space of the CCA class of non-Von Neumann intelligent memory systems.
 These systems are concieved to be highly fine-grain parallel and use event-driven mechanisms to perform computation.